cam39porter/tangle/static-site-generator/blog/1-25-18[connection-trumps-protection]/index.md

 2. In the long run, growing the pie is a more effective way to earn higher compensation than trying to cut a bigger slice.

 3. Lastly, I began to think about what makes a professional services firm better than another.
 What is the formula that makes any organization great?
 Is it that they have the smartest employees who know a lot?
-Or, perhaps is how these individuals are organized.
+Or, perhaps is it how these individuals are organized.

 ## The Rabbit Hole